OctoPrint/plugins.octoprint.org/_plugins/prusaslicerthumbnails.md

 Open your desired printer profile in your favorite text editor and find the `thumbnails =` section and add the resolution that you would like to include in your sliced files, and therefore visible by this plugin.
 For example `thumbnails = 16x16,220x124` will be the equivalent of the Prusa Mini as described above.

+**Note:** Once you've made your changes you will need to restart PrusaSlicer in order for the changes to be used and embed the thumbnails in the exported gcode files.

 **Warning**: the higher the resolution of the thumbnail you enter in this setting the larger your gcode file will be when sliced.

 ## Get Help